 The Centers for Disease Control (CDC) have identified the primary candidates for drowsy driving , including:

 - People who work long, night, or irregular shifts

 - Drivers with untreated sleep disorders like sleep apnea

 People with any of these characteristics should be alert to warning signs of drowsy driving and try to become aware of the signs of drowsy driving, such as yawning or blinking frequently, missing turns, memory difficulties while driving, and drifting, such as when you hit the rumble strip between lanes or on the side of the road.

 The CDC also studied the risk that people would actually fall asleep behind the wheel.
 In a recent survey, about 4% of Americans admitted falling asleep behind the wheel in the previous 30 days!
 The study didn’t have the ability to determine how many of these people had sleep apnea, but it did ask them about snoring.

 Snorers were significantly more likely to doze off behind the wheel than non-snorers, no matter how much sleep they thought they were getting.
 A full 8.5% of snorers who got 6 hours of sleep or less a night fell asleep behind the wheel in the last 30 days, compared to only 5.2% of nonsnorers who got the same amount of sleep.
 Even with getting a full 7-9 hours of sleep, 3.4% of snorers fell asleep behind the wheel.
 These figures are a pointed reminder that snoring is dangerous.

 The AASM’s call for awareness is a good starting point.
 Let’s hope that people respond and do what it takes to ensure we’re all safe out there on the roads.

-If you’ve been noticing that you’re too drowsy when you drive and want to learn whether sleep apnea is the cause, please call (248) 825-8277 for an appointment with a Detroit sleep dentist at the Michigan Center for TMJ & Sleep Wellness.
+If you suspect that you may have sleep apnea in the Detroit area, please call (248) 480-0085 for an appointment with a sleep dentist at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.